-Anyway, a couple of years ago, Mitch and I made gingham pumpkins and our photos started showing up all over the place!
+A couple of years ago, Mitch and I made gingham pumpkins and our photos started showing up all over the place!
 It was really fun.
-So in the spirit of Halloween, we thought we’d re-publish one of our most-loved posts. :) I mean, Baby Emma!
+And right now, I’m actually in the process of painting our current pumpkins for a little November facelift!

 Let us know if you have any questions; it’s pretty easy!